RIPAGlobal/scimitar/README.md

 * Must call `super` in `def initialize`, providing data as shown in the example below
 * Must define class methods for `::id` and `::scim_attributes`

 The `::id` class method defines a unique schema ID that is used to namespace payloads or paths in JSON responses describing extended resources, JSON payloads creating them or PATCH paths modifying them.
-The SCIM RFCs would refer to this as the URN.
+The RFCs require this to be a URN ([see RFC 2141](https://tools.ietf.org/html/rfc2141)).
+Your extension's ID URN must be globally unique.
+Depending on your expected use case, you should review the [IANA registration considerations that RFC 7643 describes](https://tools.ietf.org//html/rfc7643#section-10) and definitely review the [syntactic structure declaration therein](https://tools.ietf.org/html/rfc7643#section-10.2.1) (`urn:ietf:params:scim:{type}:{name}{:other}`).

 For example, we might choose to use the [RFC-defined User extension schema](https://tools.ietf.org/html/rfc7643#section-4.3) to define a couple of extra fields our User model happens to support:

 ```ruby
 class UserEnterpriseExtension < Scimitar::Schema::Base